 Korčula Town Beaches

-The old town of Korčula itself doesn’t have too many beaches within walking distance, but here’s a guide to those you can get to easily
+The Old Town of Korčula itself doesn’t have many beaches within walking distance, but here’s a guide to those you can get to easily.

-The beach is very popular with locals who live around the Borak area, as well as the members of the swimming and waterpolo club, who like to go for swim at Banje after their training sessions at the adjacent pool.
+Banje Beach is right in the center of Korcula Old Town, close to Hotel Korsal and the local swimming and water polo club KPK.
+This pebbled beach can get very busy and crowded with tourists and locals alike.
+The beach is very popular with locals who live around the Borak area, as well as the members of the swimming and water polo club, who like to go for a swim at Banje after their training sessions at the adjacent pool.

-Zakerjan beach below Zakerjan Kula (Zakerjan Tower, on the northern side of the city walls) is very popular with locals.
-It’s a mixture of rocks, more rocks, and jetties.
-Although it’s in the center the water is very clear and it is also great for snorkeling.
-As the promenade is just around the corner it is convenient to grab a bite or a drink.
+Zakerjan Beach below Zakerjan Kula or Zakerjan Tower, on the northern side of the city walls, is very popular with locals.
+Although it’s a mixture of rocks, more rocks, and jetties, it’s one of the best beaches in Korcula.
+Zakejan Beach is in the center of the town, but the water is very clear and it is also great for snorkeling.
+As the promenade is just around the corner, it is convenient to grab a bite or a drink.

-To prove that to locals, any place you can get into the sea is called a beach, we have Sveti Nikola.
-It’s purely sone slabs and jetties, but if all you want is a convenient way to get in and out of the water for a quick dip, it’ll do.
+For locals, any place you can get into the sea is called a beach.
+To prove that, we have Sveti Nikola.
+It’s purely stone slabs and jetties, but if all you want is a convenient way to get in and out of the water for a quick dip, it’ll do.

-This pebble beach is close to Sveti Nikola, and is popular with locals.
-There are a couple of cafes and a restaurant on the nearby promenade.
+This pebbled beach is close to Sveti Nikola and is popular with locals.
+There are a couple of cafés and a restaurant on the nearby promenade.

 Luka Korculanska Bay

-If you’re staying in Korcula town and don’t feel like going to Lumbarda, the good news is that a sandy beach can be found only a 15 minute walk from the old town in Luka Korculanska Bay.
-Near the beach several bars serving food and refreshing cold drinks.
-If you’re looking for some quiet and relaxing time on the beach, the bad news is that this beach is usually overcrowded with families with small children.
+If you’re staying in Korcula Town and don’t feel like going to Lumbarda, the good news is that a sandy beach can be found only a 15-minute walk from the Old Town in Luka Korculanska Bay.
+Near the beach, several bars serve food and refreshing cold drinks.
+If you’re looking for a relaxing time on the beach, the bad news is that this beach is usually overcrowded with families with small children.

-Prvi žal beach is located in the centre, and unlike the other Lumbarda beaches, this is a pebble beach.
+Prvi žal Beach is located in the center.
+Unlike the other Lumbarda beaches, this is a pebbled beach.
 There are a few bars close by so if you are in the mood for a refreshing cocktail you don’t have to go very far.

 Bilin Zal is a small beach, popular with locals, especially those with kids.
-It’s about 10-15 minutes along the coast on foot on from Prvi žal.
-Although it’s a sandy beach the water is still crystal clear.
-There is a konoba nearby and also a small beach tavern where you can get a snack and a drink.
+It’s about 10 to 15 minutes along the coast on foot from Prvi žal.
+Although it’s a sandy beach, the water is still crystal clear.
+Near the beach, there is a small restaurant where you can get a snack and a drink.

 Badija Island Beaches

-Home to a famous instagram spot with a see-saw in the sea (a sea-saw?).
-There is a pebbly beach and Beach bar, very popular in the summer (especially with trendsetters 😀 )
+Home to a famous Instagram spot with a swing in the sea, this pebbly beach also features a beach bar, which is very popular in the summer.

-Some of the best beaches on Korčula islands are quite a distance from the old town.
+Some of the best beaches on Korčula Island are quite a distance from the Old Town.
 If you’ve got a car, or feel like renting a scooter, then your beach possibilities are much wider.
-For all of these beaches however, do consider that the road to them isn’t always paved, or particularly easy to navigate, so take care.
+For all of these beaches, however, do keep in mind that the roads leading there aren’t always paved, or particularly easy to navigate, so be careful.

 This small secluded bay has a lovely pebbly beach.
-It takes some time to reach it with a car, lot of curves but it is worth it!
+It takes some time to reach by car, and a lot of curves but it is worth it as this is one of the best beaches in Korcula.
 Don’t forget to make a stop while going down to take some amazing pictures.
-It is possible you might be out of phone service here.
-There is also a small tavern on the beach where you can have refreshments and a meal, but as it can happen they run out of food, we recommend bringing a snack.
+You might be out of phone service here.
+There is also a small tavern on the beach where you can have refreshments and a meal.
+However, as they sometimes run out of food, we recommend bringing a snack.
 There’s not much shade here, so be careful!

-This pebble beach is situated on the southern side of the island in a charming cove.
-The road to get there can be slightly discouraging as you need to take an unpaved road with a lot of bends but in the end it is definitely worth it.
-After about a 15 minutes drive from the main road you’ll find yourself on a long beach with a crystal blue sea surrounded by untouched nature and the sound of cicadas.
-There is also a beach bar and the tavern above the beach so you can plan to spend the entire day relaxing at this small paradise 🙂
+This pebbled beach is situated on the southern side of the island in a charming cove.
+The road to get there can be slightly discouraging as you need to take an unpaved road with a lot of bends but, in the end, it is definitely worth it.
+After about a 15-minute drive from the main road, you’ll find yourself on a long beach with crystal blue waters surrounded by untouched nature and filled with the sound of cicadas.
+There is also a beach bar and a restaurant above the beach so you can plan to spend the entire day relaxing at this small paradise.

-As it’s quite close to Korcula Town, this can be a bit of busier area, but it has nice pebbly beaches, and you’ll have lovely views of Peljesac peninsula across the channel.
-It’s about a 35 minute walk or 10 minute drive from town.
-As such it’s a great candidate for reaching by bike.
-There are a few spots to grab a meal and also a beach bar where you can rent beds or cabanas, enjoy music, have some drinks – for something a bit fancier this is the place.
+As it’s quite close to Korcula Town, this can be a bit of a busier area, but it has nice pebbly beaches, and you’ll have lovely views of the Peljesac Peninsula across the channel.
+It’s about a 35-minute walk or 10-minute drive from town.
+As such, it’s a great candidate for reaching by bike.
+There are a few spots to grab a meal and also a beach bar where you can rent sun beds or cabanas, enjoy music, and have some drinks.
+For something a bit fancier this is the place.
 There is also the possibility of renting paddle boards.

-Vela Luka, literally Big Harbor, is at the opposite end of Korčula Island to the main town.
+Vela Luka (Croatian for Big Harbor) is at the opposite end of Korčula Island to the main town.
 This is where the car ferries from Split dock.
 The drive takes around 40 minutes by car.

-Although there are many beaches around the town of Vela Luka, pebbly, rocky ones, some in secluded bays, some with facilities, one of the attractions is for sure Proizd islet.
-A stone beach on Proizd is shown above.
-Reachable by taxi boat service from Vela Luka, this is also an Instagram spot – white beaches, turquoise sea – a small paradise.
-You can also enjoy views of Hvar island.
-There is a restaurant where you can have a meal and a drink
+Although there are many beaches around the town of Vela Luka – from pebbly or rocky ones to some in secluded bays and others with facilities – one of the attractions is for sure the islet of Proizd.
+Reachable by taxi boat service from Vela Luka, this is also an Instagram spot – white beaches, turquoise sea, a small paradise.
+You can also enjoy views of Hvar Island.
+There is a restaurant where you can have a meal and a drink there.

 Ivana came to JayWay with plenty of experience in tourism, alongside a degree in Tourism and Marketing.
 Although she worked with several big British tour operators over the years, Ivana found that working with big group tours wasn’t for her, since she preferred to get to know the people she was working for, and devote time to them, so JayWay was a perfect fit.
 Ivana naturally loves to travel, and is a big foodie, but she especially loves to read a good book, and enjoy excellent Croatian wine.